 A merchant cash advance is another fast and flexible way to get funding.
 Instead of selling individual invoices, you get a lump-sum payment upfront in exchange for a portion of your future revenue.
 It’s not a loan, so there’s no fixed monthly payment.
 Instead, you repay the advance with a small, agreed-upon percentage of your daily or weekly deposits.
 This means payments adjust to your cash flow—if you have a slower week, you pay back less.
 For home care agencies waiting on Medicaid, this can be an ideal solution.
 You can get funding in as little as 24 hours to cover payroll, hire more caregivers, or handle any other urgent need.

-Option 3: Traditional Loans and Credit Lines
+Option 3: Traditional Loans & Lines of Credit

 You can also turn to a bank for a traditional business loan or a line of credit.
 A loan gives you a lump sum of cash that you pay back in fixed installments over a set period.
 A line of credit works more like a credit card, giving you access to a pool of funds you can draw from as needed.
 While these options can sometimes offer lower interest rates, they usually come with a much longer and more difficult application process.
 Banks often require a strong credit history, years of financial records, and collateral.
 This can make it tough for many home care agencies to qualify, especially when they need access to capital quickly.